-ONCAE was created as part of the implementation of the Government Contracting Law (Ley de Contratación del Estado).
+ONCAE was created as part of the implementation of the Government Contracting Law (Lev de Contratación del Estado).
 It has designed and implemented different mandatory electronic methods that public institutions must use in hiring and contracting.
-These include: public tenders, private tenders, public competition, private competition, and direct contracting.
-Each method depends on the number of hires as established by the annual general provisions of the Honduran national budget.
+These include: public

 ONCAE is responsible for hiring practices across the Honduran state.
-To develop its mission, it has implemented different contracting mechanisms, including:
+To develop its mission, it has implemented different contracting mechanisms, including:48

 - 1. Honducompras.
 Created by Executive Decree 010-2005.
 Administered by ONCAE and mandatory for all bodies participating in government procurement processes, as mandated by the Government Contracting Law. - 2.
 Law on Efficient and Transparent Electronic Purchases.
-Decree 36-2013, which regulates the purchase of goods or services via an electronic catalog. - 3.
+Decree 36-2013. which regulates the purchase of goods or services via an electronic catalog. - 3.
 Information and Monitoring System for Public Works and Supervision Contracts (Sistema de Información y Seguimiento de Obras y Contratos de Supervisión).
 A subsystem for national hiring and acquisition processes, which facilitates the open dissemination of public information on works and supervision contracts.

-According to www.honducompras.gob.hn, Honducompras was created via executive decree in 2005 (Executive Decree 010-2005).
-Honducompras is the only means by which contracting procedures within the scope of the Government Contracting Law are disseminated and managed online.
+According www.honducompras.gob.hn, Honducompras was created via executive decree in 2005 (Executive Decree 010-2005).49 Honducompras is the only means by which contracting procedures within the scope of the Government Contracting Law are disseminated and managed online.